aballah-chamakh/Dolzay-Ps-Module/README.md

 4. Locate Dolzay and click `Install`.
 5. Configure your carrier credentials in the module settings.

-## Usage

-- Once installed and configured, Dolzay automatically sends new orders to the carrier.
-- Order statuses are updated in your PrestaShop store whenever there is a status change on the carrier platform.
-- No manual syncing required.

 ## Requirements

 - PrestaShop 1.7.x
 - PHP 7.4 or higher
 - Access to the carrier API

-## Contributing

-Contributions are welcome!
-Please fork the repository, make your changes, and submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.